-ACT or SAT
+ACT or SAT?

-Students should select only one test and one test date.If you complete your enrollment and find that you need to make a change to your test date or test center, call Duke TIP at (919) 668-9100.
+If you complete your enrollment and find that you need to make a change to your test date or test center, call us at (919) 668-9100 as soon as possible.
 If your information was already transmitted to ACT or SAT, changes must be made directly through the appropriate testing organization.
 ACT and SAT charge an additional fee for these changes.
 Students who require special accommodations or those who need non-Saturday testing for religious reasons should review rules regarding exceptions to standard testing.

 Consider which test center is the most convenient.
 In addition to the first test center location, Duke TIP suggests selecting a second test center location.
 If your first test center is full, you will be assigned your second test center choice.
 If both test centers are full, the testing agency will assign you a center.

 Locate a test center to enter on the 7th Grade Talent Search enrollment form by using the drop-down below:

 Both the ACT and SAT measure what a student has learned and are valuable tools used by colleges in the undergraduate admissions process.
 While the length of each test is listed below, this time represents only the actual testing and does not include time for the check-in process that morning, instructions from test administrators, questions from students, and breaks between test sections.

 |ACT (no Writing*)||SAT (no Essay*)|